 Structure is the backbone of design.

-Contemporary, elegant materials include use of Core-Ten steel raised circular planters, which provide architectural structure and height.
+Contemporary, elegant materials include use of corten (Core-Ten) steel raised circular planters, which provide architectural structure and height.
 These are softened by the wispy grasses and trailing perennials.
 The theme is continued with curved steel edging and a circular steel tree ring.
 A core-Ten steel waterbowl provides additional interest.
 Timeless and earthy, warm-hued gravels accentuate the calm design.
 With the material visually connecting different areas and serving as soothing negative space.
-There will be barefoot-friendly pavers forming a pathway through to the new sun patio area.
+There are barefoot-friendly pavers forming a pathway through to the new sun patio area.

-Flexible Core-Ten steel edging to delineate areas and form curves.
-Such as the pathway through garden.
-Using wood effect porcelain paving slabs to match the new sun patio with ‘Flamingo’ gravel surround.
-This can also be planted into with low level, drought resistant plants.
+Flexible Core-Ten steel edging is used to delineate areas and form curves, such as along the pathway through garden.
+‘Wood effect’ porcelain paving slabs match the new sun patio with ‘Flamingo’ gravel surround.
+This is also planted into with low level, drought resistant sedum plants.

-Self binding gravel (choice of colours) to provide hard Standing areas around planters.
-This stays more firm underfoot compared to traditional loose gravel surfaces and as gravel, remains water permeable.
+Self binding gravel is used for the hard standing areas around the planters.
+This stays more firm underfoot compared to traditional loose gravel surfaces and as it is gravel, remains water permeable, which is especially important in urban areas.

 Planting is what completes a garden.

-We have used different grasses to create, height, softness and movement, form and structure.
-A few select perennials will add splashes of blues, purples and pinks.
-These will pop out throughout the year with contrasting form and texture for added interest.
-The purples, pinks and blues are the perfect complement.
-Acting as a foil to the coppers and bronzes of the core-ten and the brick from the building.
+We used different grasses to create, height, softness and movement in the planters.
+Selected, long flowering perennials intermingle to add splashes of blues, purples and pinks.
+These pop out throughout the year with contrasting form and texture for added interest.
+The purples, pinks and blues are the perfect complement, acting as a foil to the coppers and bronzes of the core-ten and the brick from the building.

 Our plant selection process takes into account